 Fixing at a lower rate may give you benefits over staying with a variable rate, but there are a few aspects which need to be taken into consideration before making the choice.

 5 Points to consider when deciding between fixed and variable interest rates

 - Fixing all or part of your loan can give you protection from future rate hikes

 - Fixing brings certainty of repayments, making budgeting easier

-- Typically fixed rate loans do not have features such as redraw facility or allow you to make extra repayments
+- Typically fixed rate loans do not have features such as redraw facility or the ability to make extra repayments

-- By “breaking” an existing fixed rate term, extra charges may be incurred which could run into several thousand dollars depending on how rates have moved
+- If you need to break an existing fixed rate term, extra charges may be incurred.
+It's possible that this could run into several thousand dollars depending on how rates have moved

-Checkout our latest Money Chat video below, as it discusses the difference between and fixed and variable rate and also the pros and cons to each.
+Checkout our latest Money Chat video below, as it discusses the difference between and fixed and variable rate and also the pros and cons of each.